 The coffin or casket will be transported to the crematory before the funeral service, and a car will carry close family and friends to the funeral service location.
 Cremation services may be religious or non-religious, depending on your and your loved one's religious views.

 A catafalque, which serves as a memorial, is often used.
-After service, the coffin is lowered, covered with curtains, and taken out of the church to prepare for cremation.
+After service, the coffin is lowered, covered with curtains, taken out of the church to prepare for cremation.
 Before directing close family members and other mourners out of the funeral home, the funeral director will make sure they have a quiet departure.
 If it is your preference, you may request that the coffin remains on display until everyone has left the church.

 The length of time is left to allow people who attend the funeral to pay their final respects to the deceased during the service.
 The cremation will take place within a few hours following the ceremony on the day of the service.
 Some religions require that a close family member witness the cremation, while others do not.